Back to Home

 Sedation-Related Risks

-Sedation medications can very rarely cause breathing problems, changes in heart rate, or allergic reactions.
-Your vital signs are continuously monitored throughout the procedure by a dedicated team member.
-Patients with sleep apnea, severe lung or heart disease, or obesity may have slightly higher sedation risk — let your doctor know about these conditions.
+Sleep medicine (sedation) can very rarely cause breathing problems, heart rate changes, or allergic reactions.
+Your vital signs are watched the whole time by a team member.
+If you have sleep apnea, lung or heart disease, or obesity, let your doctor know — they may need to take extra care.

 Very Rare